fosterlab/PrInCE-Matlab/README.md

       * ...
     * pcpsilac.m

-To accomplish this, create a home folder (e.g. "Pipeline/").
-Unzip the code downloaded from [https://github.com/fosterlab/PCP-SILAC](https://github.com/fosterlab/PCP-SILAC) and copy pcpsilac.m and the Code/ folder into the working directory.
+To accomplish this, first create a working folder (name doesn't matter).
+Unzip the [code](https://github.com/fosterlab/PCP-SILAC) and copy pcpsilac.m and the Code/ folder into the working directory.
 In the working directory, create a folder called "Input" and place all data files (one for each condition) and the reference database file in this Input/ folder.

 ### 4. Enter the details of your experiment in pcpsilac.m.

 ### 5. Run analysis.
 Open Matlab.
-In Matlab, *cd* to the PCPanalysis/ folder.
+In Matlab, *cd* to the folder that contains pcpsilac.m, i.e. the working directory you made in 3.
 In the command line type

 ```
 pcpsilac.m
 ```

+As the pipeline runs, output figures and tables will be deposited in the automatically generated Output/ folder.

 ## References